 The NASCA Board, CEO and staff have a wide range of skills and experience that underpins our work.
 Our people have one thing in common and that’s passion and determination to achieve social equity for Aboriginal Australians.

-Mark is a Wiradjuri Man from Sydney who is the Director of Teaching and Learning at a Sydney High School and has volunteered for NASCA over many years prior to taking on his NASCA Directorship.
+Mark is a Wiradjuri man from Sydney who is the Head of Scholarships at the GO Foundation.
+Mark volunteered for NASCA over many years prior to taking on his NASCA Directorship.

 Our staff works hard to drive the vision of NASCA and strengthen the capacity of Aboriginal and Torres Strait Islander young people from many language groups, cultural backgrounds and locations in Australia.